betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

-*medium-sized*, we mean from about 10 to 50 people; by *distributed*, we mean that the team is comprised of people from multiple institutions that are geographically separated and do not have a common management structure &mdash; typically a few universities and one or more national laboratories; and by multi-disciplinary, we mean the team is usually composed of people who come from scientific or engineering backgrounds other than Computer Science or Software Engineering, with limited experience writing software for use outside their own or team’s projects.
+*medium-sized*, we mean from about 10 to 50 people; by *distributed*, we mean that the team is comprised of people from multiple institutions that are geographically separated and do not have a common management structure &mdash; typically a few universities and one or more national laboratories; and by *multi-disciplinary*, we mean the team is usually composed of people who come from scientific or engineering backgrounds other than Computer Science or Software Engineering, with limited experience writing software for use outside their own or team’s projects.
 We have often tried to apply software engineering and project management approaches from industry in this milieu, but